Darryl McDonald: Professional playing career

-After graduating from Texas A&M, McDonald spent several years playing in the relative obscurity of the Canadian NBL, where he was named an All-Star in 1993 while playing to Cape Breton, and the CBA where he played for the Oklahoma City Cavalry and the Sioux Falls Skyforce.
+After graduating from Texas A&M, McDonald spent several years playing in the relative obscurity of the Canadian NBL, where he was named an All-Star in 1993 while playing to Cape Breton, and the Continental Basketball Association (CBA) where he played for the Oklahoma City Cavalry and the Sioux Falls Skyforce.
+He was selected to the CBA All-Defensive Team in 1992.

-A chance encounter led D-Mac's career Down Under.
-Brett Brown, at the time coach of the North Melbourne Giants, was watching a tape of a CBA game to scout a different player.
-As soon as he saw D-Mac, he knew that was the player he wanted.

 In McDonald's first year in the league in 1994, he led the Giants to the NBL championship with a 2–0 Grand Final series win over the Adelaide 36ers, including hitting the game winning shot in overtime in Game 1 of the series at the Clipsal Powerhouse in Adelaide to give the Giants a 95–93 win.
 D-Mac was also named the runner-up in the NBL Most Valuable Player voting and the runner-up for the NBL's Best Defensive Player Award.
 For each of his first three years (1994–1997), McDonald led the league in assists and steals, winning the NBL Good Hands Award each year, and was again named runner-up NBL Most Value Player in 1997.
-From 1995–1997 he played in the NBL All Star-Game, becoming the MVP of the 1996 game.
-McDonald was named to the All-NBL First Team from 1994–1996 and to the All-NBL Second team in 1997.
+From 1995 to 1997 he played in the NBL All Star-Game, becoming the MVP of the 1996 game.
+McDonald was named to the All-NBL First Team from 1994 to 1996 and to the All-NBL Second team in 1997.